daveih/usdm_utility/phuse_eu/readme.md

 - Jump to the quantity
 - Quantity 9 value is 50
 - Expand to the unit ...
 Year

+# M11 Export

+- Export from the Word "USDM" and the "Excel" USDM
+- Export USDM v4 for the Word version
+- Export the Excel version
+- In the usdm_utility project:
+    - python to_m11.py phuse_eu/CDISC_Pilot_Study_M11_USDM.json-
+    - python to_m11.py phuse_eu/CDISC_Pilot_Study_USDM.json
+- From finder click on:
+    - phuse_eu/CDISC_Pilot_Study_USDM_criterion.html
+    - phuse_eu/CDISC_Pilot_Study_M11_USDM_criterion.html
+- Note the underline italics on the excel version
+    - Why is it there?
+    - It is the structured data

+## Other Export / Reuse

+- In the usdm_utility project:
+    - python to_visit.py phuse_eu/CDISC_Pilot_Study_USDM.json "Encounter_1"
+    - The "Encounter_1" is a short cut, would not normally do this
+- From finder slick on:
+    - phuse_eu/CDISC_Pilot_Study_USDM_visit.html
+- Again, note the underline italics

+## FHIR Export

+- In SDW, export the FHIR Madrid version
+- Explain the versions
+- Examine the FHIR message in an editor
+- Search for "resourceType": "Group"
+- Note, no fields, been expanded before transmission
+- FHIR does have a mechanism for structure, current UDP work is "aligning" these

+## To Another Application

+- Using d4k tech demonstrator
+...

 # Commands